brainhack-school2023/perrin_project/README.md

 ## Conclusion and acknowledgement

+The objectives of the project, which were to learn about neuroimaging tools and open science, and to set up the workflow from data retrieval to visualization, were completed.
+Although the results are limited to only one subject, the possibility to analyze at least one subject was encouraging to envision a larger analysis in order to answer the main question properly.

-With more time and resources, the prospect of this project would have been to process more subjects (using a HPC cluster) and use [NiLearn](https://nilearn.github.io/stable/index.html) to build a Machine Learning model and find out if resting-state functional connectivity could effectively predict sleep deprivation.
+With more time and resources, the prospect of this project would have been to process more subjects, using a High Performance Computing infrastructure such as [Alliance Canada](https://alliancecan.ca/en) or [Brainhack cloud](https://brainhack.org/brainhack_cloud/tutorials/hpc/).
+This additional data would have been used to build a Machine Learning model with [NiLearn](https://nilearn.github.io/stable/index.html) and find out if resting-state functional connectivity could effectively predict sleep deprivation.

-A special thanks goes to the TAs at Polytechnique Montréal, Jan and Andjela, for their tips and guidance, especially for pointing me to the project-saving tool Neurodesk when all other options had failed.
+A special thanks goes to the TAs at Polytechnique Montreal, Jan and Andjela, for their tips and guidance, especially for pointing me to the project-saving tool Neurodesk when all other options had failed.

 Also, the [NeuroStars](https://neurostars.org/) forum was helpful when I encountered issues with BIDS validation and fMRIPrep.